Stowaway caught on Delta flight from New York to Paris

+The passenger evaded two boarding pass checks despite not having a ticket.

-A passenger boarded a Delta Air Lines flight from New York to Paris without a ticket, somehow evading two boarding pass checks and leading both Delta and the US Transportation Security Administration to say they were investigating how it happened.
+A passenger boarded a Delta Air Lines flight from New York to Paris without a ticket, somehow evading two boarding pass checks and leading both Delta and the United States Transportation Security Administration to say they were investigating how it happened.

 French police boarded the plane in Paris and took the stowaway into custody on Wednesday (Nov 27) before the other passengers were let off the plane, CNN reported, citing a ticketed passenger who was onboard.